 emerge beneath the rugged and spectacular east face of Scout Mountain (video).

 Trail intersects road 70009.
-From here it is possible to turn
+From here one turns right (west)

-down Bell Marsh, south the west along 7152 eventually reconnecting with
+down Bell Marsh, south then west along trail 7152 eventually

 road 70009 (you'll have to backtrack just a bit along 70009 to